 Mr. Glass: The Met Presents the Glassworks of Carlo Scarpa

-Thought the architect/designer was all about marble and concrete?
-A new survey of Scarpa's glassware designs begs to differ.
+Thought Carlo Scarpa was all about marble and concrete?
+A new review of the architect-designer’s glassware begs to differ.

 The Italian architect Carlo Scarpa was a master of history—exposing it, layering it, and fusing it with modern forms to create some of the most exquisitely detailed post-World War II architecture in Venice and its environs.
 His work has found new relevance in recent years, as historical renovation and adaptive reuse have assumed larger roles in architectural practice.
 But a piece of Scarpa’s own history—a significant portion of his work before and during World War II—had long been missing.